legendu-net/blog/en/content/2017-03-04-docker-image-and-container-management.markdown

 Category: Software
 Tags: software, Docker, image, container, management, remove

+It is suggested that you use [osquery](https://osquery.io/) to query Docker images, containers, etc.

 ## Remove Containers

 Note that running containers will NOT be removed by default.